-December is the month of holiday giving.
-Give of your time and volunteer in your community.
+Volunteer and, in so doing, enrich your own life and your community!
 The St. Albert Community Information & Volunteer Centre has many volunteer opportunities to choose from and can help find the right fit for you, even if you are not sure of what that might be.
 For information on any of the following volunteer opportunities, or to call and discuss other opportunities, call 780-459-6666 or visit the website www.govolunteer.ca

 Do you enjoy swimming and working with children?
 Assist participants in swimming lessons with mastering the skills by demonstrating the skill, supervising group activities and working one on one with some swimmers, all under the direction of the lead instructor.
 Also help with class set up and putting equipment away.
 You must complete a course for instructing, prior to starting to volunteer.
 Minimum age is 12 years of age.

 Are you friendly and do you enjoy people?
 Help this non-profit organization to fundraise and meet their most worthwhile goals, by working a bingo shift at the Fort Road Bingo Association.
 You’ll meet new people and feel good at the same time, about helping this organization.
 All positions are seated; no floor workers required.
 Must be 18 years of age or older.

 Help serve the recreational and social needs of seniors with chronic health conditions, at this adult day program located in the Capilano area in Edmonton.
 Play an interactive role with one or more participants; activities vary from day to day.
 This is a weekly commitment on Thursday afternoons.